Stanton

 Caption reads: "Half a century ago, legendary

 CBS exec Frank Stanton presented an example for broadcasting's future, the color television."
 This photo is from the magazine's Don West Collection in the Library of American Broadcasting at University of Maryland.
-Don West, former editor-in-chief of the publication, is now the CEO of the famous Library that started at the National Association of Broadcasters, Washington.
+Don West, former editor-in-chief of the publication, is now prez of the famous Library that started at the National Association of Broadcasters, Washington.

 West is former assistant to Stanton at CBS.